IlyasKadi/SpreadSheet/README.md

 > Set of menus for our application.

-<p align="right">(<a href="#top">back to top</a>)</p>

-## Creating-the-project

-First create a new project called `WordText` using the following steps:

-   1. Choose a `QT Widgets Application`.
-   2. Name your project `WordText`
-   3. Inherit now from **QMainWindow**.
-   4. Choose all the remaining default choices.

-## Creating-the-project

-1. Add a resource file and add a set of predefined icons from you choice.

-## Menus

-Using the designer add all the menues in the image description.

 ### Actions

 Easy enough you can also add your actions to a menu by simply clicking the text in the menu.

-## Functionality

-Now using your knowledge, try to code the functionality of the **Text Editor**.
-Here is a link for QPlainTextEdit.